FAQs - Residence Halls

 The Residence Halls start accepting mail and packages the first day of early arrivals.
 You may ship items to yourself starting on that day.
-Space is limited for storing packages, however, so please ship packages so they arrive as close to your arrival as possible.
-All packages will be held at the front desk of your hall until you sign for them.
+Space is limited for storing packages, however, so please ship packages so they arrive as close to your arrival date as possible.
+All packages will be held at the Area Desk of your hall until you sign for them.

 Are Freshmen required to live on campus?

 The state of Montana requires all students with less than 30 earned college credits to live in the Residence Halls.
 Please see the Freshmen Residency Requirement for more information.

 All Residence Halls are equipped with standard twin size beds (NOT extra-long), desks, dresser, closet, chair, bookshelf, overhead light, network connection, and a wastebasket.
 Pantzer Hall suites' common living area also has a refrigerator, microwave, large storage closet, a furnished living room, and two bathrooms.
 Miller Hall pods also have a refrigerator, microwave, carpeted living room furnished with a two-seat sofa, and sofa table.
 Miller Hall singles also have a refrigerator and microwave.

 What should I bring?

 - Toiletry basket

 - Shower shoes

 - Mattress pad

 - School supplies, such as notebook paper and pens